Written by Ryan McGuine //

 Space Cooling Energy Demand Growth [TW-h]

 There is also an array of policies that are not directly related to cooling, but which would help reduce cooling-related emissions.
 For example, designing buildings to minimize the artificial heating and cooling needed would be an important step.
 Building codes and standards should include things that increase overall energy efficiency like taking advantage of natural heating and cooling, reducing heat loss from building envelopes, and optimizing climate control systems.
-Further, widespread electrification will push up electricity demand in coming decades, so the case for policies to boost both low-carbon electricity generation and negative emission technologies is hard to overstate.
+Further, widespread electrification will push up electricity demand in coming decades, so the case for policies to boost low-carbon electricity generation is hard to overstate.

 Cooling is often overlooked in discussions of climate change, to the planet’s detriment.
 India’s Prime Minister Modi has ambitious plans to install 100 GW of solar generation, but meeting new cooling demand there with the most efficient devices and banning HFCs would reduce greenhouse gases more by 2050.
 In China, that combination would offset eight Three Gorges dams worth of carbon emissions.
 Efficient AC units are only slightly more expensive than average units today, and alternatives to HFCs already exist.
 Smart actions can increase the demand for each, making them even cheaper and more widely available going forward.
 It is possible to stay cool without warming the planet.